kuzzleio/sdk-csharp/doc/1/controllers/server/info/index.md

 ## Return

-Return server information as a `JObject`.
+Returns server information as a `JObject`.

 ## Usage